ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_dtb.md

 The rest works exactly as it normally would!
 We recommend reading the background documentation for the various models, as well as the [`getparams`](@ref) docs, to ensure the units of the parameters you provide are correct and how those parameters are parsed into each model.

-You can create those parameters without leaving the julia REPL, by using [`Clapeyron.ParamTable`](@ref). this function will create a temporary location on where a CSV containing the table is created:
+You can create those parameters without leaving the Julia REPL, by using [`Clapeyron.ParamTable`](@ref). this function will create a temporary location on where a CSV containing the table is created:

 ```julia
 data = (species = ["water"],Mw = [18.0])